 The more you fill your basket, the more often you ought to shake.
 If you're just making one to two servings, shaking once should do the trick.
 Making the whole bag?
 Shake three or even four times to get even results.

-OK, so the tl;dr when it comes to cooking time is: 400F for 10 minutes.
-This cooking time will work almost always, unless you’re buying some unusual-sized tots or way overfilling your basket.
+This cooking time will almost always work, unless you're buying some unusual-sized tots or way overfilling your basket.

 The longer answer to the cooking time question is to start by looking on the back of the bag.
 Any bag of frozen tater tots is going to have baking instructions.